-The anchoring of a freshly planted tree can be as important as ensuring it has been planted properly.
-The new roots have to be able to develop undisturbed, therefore movements due to wind which can affect the roots as well, must be limited.
-If the trees roots cannot establish, the tree will not grow.
+The anchoring of a freshly planted tree is very important and the right system will ensure it has been planted properly.
+The new roots have to be able to develop undisturbed and movement due to wind can damage new roots.
+If the trees’ roots cannot establish, the tree will not grow.

 Various types of anchoring systems are available depending on the size and weight of the tree.
 Traditional anchoring systems like double staking have always been, and continue to be extremely successful.
 If you choose to stake the trees, it is important to use a broad binding that will not strangle the tree.
 Please remember that the tree stem will thicken in the second year and the binding will therefore have to expand with the stem.

-Recently there has been a greatly increased demand for underground anchoring methods like the Platipus anchoring system and Deadman system.
-These systems are particularly good for anchoring large trees, and provide a cleaner, crisper finish by removing unsightly stakes and ties.
+Recently there has been a greatly increased demand for underground anchoring methods like the Platipus anchoring system.
+These systems are particularly good for anchoring large trees and provide a cleaner, crisper finish by removing unsightly stakes and ties.
 Deepdale Trees can supply Platipus anchoring systems to be delivered with your order of trees.
-For prices, please click here.

 We will ensure that the trees arrive to site in good, healthy condition.
-However, due to circumstances beyond our control we are unable to offer any guarantee on the plants.
+However, as we have no control over the trees, unloading, planting, ground conditions, maintenance or their handling following this we are unable to offer any guarantee on the plants.

 Deepdale Trees are expert growers and wholesalers of the UK's finest semi-mature trees and shrubsContact Us